|

 because they were afraid of being electrocuted."

-The ABC-TV footage shows Jimi with freaky blonde patches
+The ABC-TV footage shows Jimi with freaky blonde

 dyed through his flailing hair.
 Frills on his white satin shirt